jgyy/python-tf/README.md

 conda env update --name tf1 --file requirements.yaml
 ```

-copy the libraries if there is an error creating the environment
+copy the libraries if there is an error creating the environment (only happens in windows OS)

 ```sh
 cp /mnt/c/tools/miniconda3/Library/bin/libcrypto-1_1-x64.* /mnt/c/tools/miniconda3/DLLs